Stories start at home.

 In her case, the woman loved jewelry and started a craft circle for refugee women.
 For me, I just love stories.
 Thank you to all who have shared them with me, and listened to mine.

-Since graduating from Clark University, Cheryl has devoted her career to advancing refugee protection and immigrant integration, and more recently communications and storytelling.
-Prior to joining IINE, she served as Director of Partner Engagement at the International Institute of New England.
-Previously, she served as Associate Director for External Relations at RefugePoint, National Coordinator for RefugeeWorks (now Higher Advantage), and Director of the New Migration Project at the Center for Preventing Hate.
+Since graduating from Clark University, Cheryl Hamilton has devoted her career to advancing refugee protection, immigrant integration and storytelling.
+Most recently, she served as Director of Partner Engagement at the International Institute of New England.
+Previously, she served as Associate Director for External Relations at RefugePoint, National Coordinator for RefugeeWorks, and Director of the New Migration Project at the Center for Preventing Hate.
 Between 2001-2003, Cheryl helped manage the unexpected migration of 2,500 Somali refugees to her hometown in Lewiston, Maine.
 She documented this experience in her one-woman show entitled Checkered Floors.
 Hamilton currently directs Massmouth, a Boston-based non-profit that promotes the timeless art of storytelling.
 In her role, Cheryl is responsible for curating the national television show 'Stories from the Stage' in partnership with WGBH and World Channel.
 She is also the creator and director of the popular 'Suitcase Stories' series, a program at the International Institute of New England that honors refugees and immigrants.
 A relentless storyteller, Cheryl routinely appears in storytelling productions throughout New England, including on The Moth MainStage, Risk, Soundbites, The Corner, and with Massmouth.